-But…all this…couldn’t be helped.
+But…all this…it couldn’t be helped.
 She would have to call Stenner.

 She thought about Dan and Heidi.
 If she stopped paying rent, they would run out of money.
-They would have to pile in with Arnold and Nola, section off the basement for a third encampment, maybe.
+They would have to pile in with Arnold and Nola, section off the basement, maybe, for a third encampment.

 Other than a house, to which she no longer had rights, but for which she might have years yet to pay, Beloye had no obligations.
 She was free to walk away.
 Would Arnold walk away?
 Nola, if she had the guts, might take him to court.